-Designed by the Civil Law Section’s Lawyer/Filmmaker-in-Residence Étienne Trépanier, this course covers the basics of working behind the camera, including lighting, sound and digital editing, as well as the principles of screenwriting and legal notions relating to the production of audiovisual material (copyright, image rights, etc.).
+Designed by the Civil Law Section’s Lawyer/Filmmaker Étienne Trépanier, this course covers the basics of working behind the camera, including lighting, sound and digital editing, as well as the principles of screenwriting and legal notions relating to the production of audiovisual material (copyright, image rights, etc.).